 Your brand is of utmost importance to your company, as it conveys who your company is and your unique value proposition.
 Positioning your brand well will be critical to the long-term success of the business.
 In marketing terms, your brand is personified both visually – through your company logo and branding style guide – and contextually – through words, such as your mission, vision, and positioning statements; core company and product-level messaging; and company and campaign taglines.

-- Related Post: 5 Tips for Creating a Tagline that Sticks
+- 5 Tips for Creating a Tagline that Sticks

-- For more about comprehensive brand messaging, read our eBook: Smart Messaging for Engineers: Differentiate your B2B Company to Stand out to Technical Buyers
+- Smart Messaging for Engineers: Differentiate your B2B Company to Stand out to Technical Buyers

 3. Holistically Evaluate Your Website to Maximize Your Future Time and Spend